 RN to Healthcare Administration: Getting Ready for a Career Change

-If you want to transition from an RN job to a healthcare administrator career, you’ll need a combination of work experience and formal education.
+If you want to transition from an RN job to a healthcare administration career, you’ll need a combination of work experience and formal education.
 On-the-job experience can give you many of the practical skills needed to thrive as a hospital administrator, nursing home administrator, quality improvement coordinator, or other type of healthcare administrator.

 Formal education provides theoretical knowledge, specialized skills, networking connections, and priceless personal and professional growth opportunities.
-Acquiring a degree in healthcare administration or a related field also increases your credibility in the eyes of employers, widening your potential career options.
+Getting a degree in healthcare administration or a related field also increases your credibility in the eyes of employers, widening your potential career options.

-Leadership Experience Can Streamline The Transition from RN to Healthcare Administration
+Leadership Experience Can Streamline the Transition from RN to Healthcare Administration

 Additional Education for Jobs in Healthcare Administration

 - B.S. in Health and Human Services.
-In this program, you’ll take health sciences, healthcare management, and leadership courses that prepare you for a thriving career in health services.
+In this program, you’ll take health sciences, healthcare management, and leadership courses that prepare you for a career in health services.
 A Bachelor of Science in Health and Human Services degree can set the foundation for a job as a healthcare coordinator, patient advocate, health services manager, or healthcare administrator.

 - B.S. in Nursing (RN to BSN).
-If you’re a registered nurse, earning a Bachelor of Science in Nursing will enhance your résumé and expand your career opportunities.
+If you’re a registered nurse, earning a Bachelor of Science in Nursing will enhance your résumé and expand your healthcare career opportunities.

 - B.S. in Health Information Management.
 If you’re interested in the business and technological aspects of healthcare, then consider earning a Bachelor of Science in Health Information Management.
 This degree can lay the groundwork for a career as a health informaticist, health records manager, information systems auditor, or health information manager.